Bell was 'monster who had to be put to sleep'

 - The story of the RHI Inquiry so far

-He told the inquiry that it appeared to him, from documents he received from the inquiry, that the journalist was advising the DUP on "how to discredit me and the information I'd given".
+He told the inquiry it appeared to him that the journalist was advising the DUP on "how to discredit me and the information I'd given".

-He is giving his first day of evidence and referenced documents he had received from other inquiry witnesses.
+He was speaking during his first day of evidence and referenced documents he had received from other inquiry witnesses.

 Mr Bell has previously claimed he was overruled by DUP advisers when he tried to close the RHI scheme.

-He added he could not operate against a Spad saying he would fit his story to the DUP narrative: "That is entirely fitting me up".
+He added he could not operate against a Spad saying he would shape his story to the DUP narrative: "That is entirely fitting me up".

+Mr Bell was suspended by the DUP after he gave an interview to the BBC's Stephen Nolan in 2016, alleging he had been stopped by DUP advisers when he first attempted to close the scheme.

+Mr Bell told the inquiry that after he went public with those claims, he became the victim of a "massive smear campaign" by the DUP, and that his Spad was willing to say whatever he needed to say to fit in with the DUP narrative.

 'Spads remain'

-The inquiry has already heard how Mr Bell had a difficult relationship with his Spad, Timothy Cairns, after he became minister in May 2015.
+The RHI panel has already heard how Mr Bell had a difficult relationship with his Spad, Timothy Cairns, after he became minister in May 2015.

-He said special advisers had taken most of the decisions during devolution and that he believed Timothy Cairns felt more responsible to the other special advisers in the DUP, Timothy Johnston and Richard Bullick, than to Mr Bell.
+He claimed unelected special advisers had taken many decisions during devolution, and said he believed Timothy Cairns felt more responsible to the other special advisers in the DUP, Timothy Johnston and Richard Bullick, than to Mr Bell.

 London row